mootools/mootools-more/Docs/Forms/Form.Validator.md

 ### Arguments

-1. options - (*object*; optional) options to apply to the internal element's of FormValidator.
+1. options - (*object*; optional) options to apply to the internal element's of Form.Validator.

 ### Returns